List of PWHL individual award winners

-Logo of the Professional Women's Hockey League (PWHL).
+Logo of the Professional Women's Hockey League.

 The Professional Women's Hockey League (PWHL) presents numerous awards to individual players and personnel at the end of each season, including those recognizing the most valuable players, and the season's best forward, defender, goaltender, rookie, and coach.
 The recipients of these awards are chosen by a "selection committee with a cross-section of representatives including national and local media, former players, the Professional Women's Hockey League Players Association, and team personnel."
 Awards honoring the season's top points and goal scorers are also respectively presented by the league.